cozy-labs/cozy-light/README.md

 * cozy-labs/cozy-light-auth: add auth capabilities to Cozy Light.
 * cozy-labs/cozy-light-basic-auth: add basic auth capabilities to Cozy Light.
 * cozy-labs/cozy-light-html5-apps: to manage HTML5 apps like classic apps.
 * cozy-labs/cozy-light-docker: experimental plugin to manage docker containers like classic apps.
+* cozy-labs/cozy-light-domains: link a domain name to a static app.
+* cozy-labs/cozy-light-githook: reinstall an app when a commit occurs on the Github repository.

 *Ideas*